DominusExult/textual_bonfire_modified_style/README.md

 (in turn based around the same asthetics as 37signals' popular [Campfire](http://campfirenow.com) chat web service).

-It also borrows the emoji/emoticon support and collapsing topics (hover over tosee full topic) off [Simplified Light Modifications](https://github.com/hbang/Simplified-Light-Modifications).
+It also borrows the emoji/emoticon support and collapsing topics (hover over tosee full topic) of [Simplified Light Modifications](https://github.com/hbang/Simplified-Light-Modifications).
 The emoticons *only* show with new messages, old messages are not parsed for this.

 Also, please excuse obvious plunders.
 I have no real idea about java script